angular/angularfire/docs/rtdb/lists.md

 }
 ```

-In this section, we're going to modify the `/src/app/app.component.ts`  to retreive data as list, but before that let's look at ways around how to bind to a list.
+In this section, we're going to modify the `/src/app/app.component.ts`  to retrieve data as list, but before that let's look at ways around how to bind to a list.

 ## Create a list binding